draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-02-22-deep-down-there-by-oli-jacobs.md

 date: 2022-02-22
 layout: post
 title: "Review: Deep Down There by Oli Jacobs"
-excerpt: "<cite>Deep Down There</cite> is intriguing, sinister and enjoyable."
+excerpt: "<cite>Deep Down There</cite> is intriguing, sinister, and enjoyable."
 ---

 **I received a free copy of this book from the author in return for an honest review.**